dogandpony/frontend-nextjs-test/README.md

 You´ll have up to 7 consecutive days to work on the test.

-Please submit your test as a Github repository URL, along with a readme file containing instructions on how to set up and run your application.
+Please submit your test as a __private__ Github repository URL, along with a readme file containing instructions on how to set up and run your application.

 Please add [Fez](https://github.com/felipesnts), [Bill](https://github.com/billaddison), and [Pam](https://github.com/PamTurk) with view access to your __private repository__.